googleapis/java-cloud-bom/tests/validate-bom/README.md

 ## Usage

+You can use this action via `uses: googleapis/java-cloud-bom/tests/validate-bom@main` in one of the steps in a job in your GitHub repository.

-Before running the composite action the caller needs to make the BOM and its listing artifacts available in Maven Central or local Maven repository.
+Note that before running the composite action the caller needs to make the BOM and its listing artifacts available in Maven Central or local Maven repository.

-To use Validate Maven BOM GitHub Actions, define the following job in your GitHub Actions workflow file:
+Here is the concrete example to define a job to use "validate-bom" action in your GitHub Actions workflow file:

 ```
   validate-bom: